misterjulien/detection_deployment/README.md

 from the 'detection_repo_tracker' and run the Lambda function.

 ## TODO
-The code to deploy to Splunk is not complete, so you'll need to update that if you're deploying to your own Splunk instance.
-It's possible to deploy to multiple security tools with the addition of some logic.
+- Add functionality to actually deploy detections to Splunk (or any other SIEM).
+- Add functionality to send notifications to Slack (or any other messaging system).